Student Accounts and Refunds

 To facilitate timely processing, please review the instructions below.
-Checks must be received (and signed if necessary) BEFORE the payment deadline in order to avoid late fees.
+Checks must be received (and endorsed if necessary) by the payment deadline to avoid late fees.

-- Please make check payable to: University of Alaska Anchorage or UAA.
-If checks are made out to student, university and student or otherwise, anticipate delays in processing.
+- Please make checks payable to: University of Alaska Anchorage or UAA.
+If checks are made out to students, both the university and the student, or otherwise, please anticipate delays in processing.

 - Instructions or award letters MUST accompany checks that include:

-- Student's UAA ID number.
-Do NOT include student's SSN, it violates UAA FERPA compliance.
-You may use last four digits of SSN and DOB if unable to provide UAA ID number.
+- Recipients full name and UAID number.
+Do not include the recipient's SSN; it violates FERPA compliance.
+You may use the last four digits of the SSN and DOB if unable to provide the UAID number.

 - Specific term awarded

 - Any additional requirements such as GPA or number of credits enrolled

-- ACH/EFT scholarship funds should forward student roster to the accounting services email, email@example.com.
+- Donors utilizing ACH/EFT for scholarship funds should forward a student roster to email@example.com.

 - If your award does not have specific awarding requirements, you may choose to use the Private Donor Award Form, which provides us with the general information needed to process the award.

 - UAA will do our best to comply with the donor requirements, but only to the point of award to the student account.
 It is the donor's responsibility to track student progress or otherwise beyond the point of award.

-- Donors are encouraged to ONLY include pertinent, relevant requirements in their award letter.
+- Donors are encouraged to include only pertinent requirements in their award letter.

-- We prioritize our workload based on complete information provided by the donor, to ensure timely processing it is important you include student ID numbers.
+- We prioritize our workload based on complete and accurate information provided by the donor.
+To ensure timely processing, it is important you provide accurate names and corresponding student ID numbers.